Systembolaget: Governing laws

+As part of their accession to the European Union in 1995, Sweden and Finland are the only two EU member states granted an exception of free trade agreements allowing state-run alcohol monopolies.

 Taxation and pricing

 As with other government-owned monopolies within free-trade areas, there are several aspects that govern the operation.
 All product selections and displays must be based on customer preferences, and every producer and distributor must be handled the same way.
 All marketing activities must be for the company itself and its own services, never for an individual product.
 This is also the reason why all products are taxed on alcohol content, not on price, and that all products are sold with the same profit margin.
 This explains why an off-brand vodka can be seen as very expensive when compared to a premium-brand spirit bottle of a similar size.

 Beer is not so highly taxed anymore in order to protect Swedish breweries and their employment opportunities against purchase during travel abroad.
 It is (As of 2023) 2.12 SEK per % alcohol and liter, which means 5.3 SEK for a 5% beer can (50 cl).
 Such a can usually costs about 10 SEK (0.88 EUR) at Systembolaget.
 For wine, the tax increases based on the wine's alcohol by volume.
 For 12% wine, the tax is 27.49 SEK per liter.
 For distilled products, the tax is 5.2697 SEK per % and liter (526.97 SEK per liter alcohol, or 263.48 SEK for 1 liter of 50%).